raoani/pythondataanalysis/IPLAnalysis/README.md

-3. ##  What percentage of runs scored by any team have come from boundaries(4s and 6s seperately), extras and by other ways for each season?
+3. ##  What percentage of runs scored by a team have come from boundaries(4s and 6s seperately), extras and by other ways for each season?

    Execute analysis_2.py as follows,